|Ref. No.||Executive sponsor||Policy steward||Approval authority||First approved||Last reviewed||Effective date||Next review|

 - In addition to cost, all proposals will be evaluated on additional factors such as: quality, delivery, servicing, sustainability and capacity of the proponent to meet criteria and terms and conditions as stated within the competition documents.
 Nova Scotia Community College’s intent is to award a proponent that meets all specified requirements of the competition while offering the “best overall value” to the College.

-- NSCC will post the names of the successful proponent and award amounts on the Province’s procurement website and provide a vendor debrief if requested within 30 days of the award being posted.
+- NSCC will post the names of the successful proponent and award amounts on the Province’s procurement website.
+Unsuccessful proponents may receive a debrief if requested within 30 days of the award being posted.